tibordp/shiny-avr/README.md

 ## avrdude

-Use `-c stk500v1` command-line parameter.
+Use `-c arduino` command-line parameter.

 ## PlatformIO

+It requires some modifications to use the [avrdude.conf from ATTinyCore](https://github.com/SpenceKonde/ATTinyCore/blob/master/avr/avrdude.conf) instead of the default one bundled with PlatformIO (`chip_erase_delay` is too low in the stock one).

 Example config for ATtiny85